WikiTeq/mediawiki-pages-BootstrapTest/README.md

 	return true;
 };
 ```
 ## Pure Bootstrap (bundled)
-Bootstrap comes bundled with the Chameleon skin.
-Once installed and enabled Chameleon, the package will display the default Bootstrap elements.
+Bootstrap comes bundled with the Chameleon skin, just install and enable Chameleon.

 ## Bootswatch
-To apply a Bootswatch for Bootstrap 4, put the files (`_variables.scss` and `_bootswatch.scss`) in:
+Pure Bootstrap methods will let the package will display the default Bootstrap elements.
+To apply a **Bootswatch** for Bootstrap 4, put the files (`_variables.scss` and `_bootswatch.scss`) in:
 ```php
 extensions/CONTRACTHOLDER/skins/SKINNAME/bootswatch
 ```